 - Scoop around 1 to 1 1/2 tablespoons of well-mixed filling and place half a handful of it over a lumpia wrapper.
-Spread the filling in a parallel movement, and then fold both sides of the wrapper.
+Spread the filling in a parallel movement, and then fold both sides of the thin crepe.

-- Fold the wrapper into two from bottom to top with filling ingredients in the middle.
+- Fold the wrapper into two from bottom to top with the filling mixture in the middle.
 Roll-up until completely wrapped.
-Brush water or egg mixture on the top end of the wrapper to make sure it will be sealed.
+Brush water or egg mixture on the crepe’s top end to make sure you will seal it tightly.
 Perform the same step until all mixture is consumed.

-- Heat oil in a pan then deep fry lumpia in medium heat until it floats and turns golden brown.
+- Heat oil in a pan, then fry lumpia in medium heat until it floats and turns golden brown.

-- When already cooked, put it on a plate with a paper towel to absorb the excess oil.
+- Please put it on a plate with a paper towel to absorb the excess oil when already cooked.